Asian Watercolor Painting: Expressions of the Northwoods

-The Northwoods of Wisconsin is a painter’s paradise, filled with inspirational scenery and many beautiful subjects (spring flowers, birds and other wildlife).
+The Northwoods of Wisconsin is a painter’s paradise, filled with inspirational scenery and many beautiful subjects.
+This class is being offered during Dillman’s Birds/Wildlife Theme Week.
 Participants will learn how to use Asian brushes, inks, watercolors and a variety of natural fiber papers to paint exquisite yet simple paintings to express the beauty of the Northwoods.

 A World of Difference — There are several striking differences between the Western and Asian art aesthetic.
-These differences can be seen not only in composition and materials but also in the creative process and in particular in the use of perspective.
-While Western painters commonly use single-point perspective (a scene seen from a specific point in space), Asian artists will use multiple perspectives as well as multiple focus points especially in large landscapes, where the viewer is encouraged to “travel” through the painting moving from one focus point to another.
+These differences can be seen not only in composition and materials but also in the creative process and the use of perspective.

-The other differences are in the materials used.
+Other differences are in the materials used.
 The Asian Watercolor brush is flexible and holds more water/paint than the Western style brush.
-Also Asian brushes are generally made from natural fibers and animal hair, each with specific properties.
-The Sumi stick or ink stick is used to make your ink.
-Ink is made by rubbing the sumi stick on the suzuri (ink stone).
-This is an important process and takes approximately 10-15 minutes.
-During this time you (the painter) are warming up and at at the same time freeing your mind to let the natural energy flow THROUGH YOU.
+The Sumi stick or ink stick is used to make your ink, which is made by rubbing the sumi stick on the suzuri (ink stone).
+This is an important step in the creative process.
+During this time, you are warming up and at the same time meditating to free your mind and allow the natural energy flow THROUGH YOU.

 Asian watercolor papers are made from natural materials: Mulberry bush, Bamboo, Hemp, Rice and other materials.
 Once a painting is complete the artist will stamp the work with a custom seal that is dipped in wax.